AviatrixSystems/Docs/HowTos/transitgw_external.rst

 Aviatrix Transit Gateway to External Devices
 =========================================================

-Starting from Release 4.1, there are three options to connect to a Transit GW with BGP:
+There are four options to connect to Aviatrix Multi-cloud Transit GW:

  - AWS VGW
+ - Azure VNG
  - Aviatrix hardware appliance CloudN
  - External (or 3rd Party) Router/Firewall

-This document provides instructions on how to connect the Aviatrix Transit GW to external router/firewall devices.
+This document focuses on the External Device connecting the Aviatrix Transit GW.

 What are the use cases for connecting to an external router?
 ---------------------------------------------------------------